sg1888/postfix-m365-relay/docs/SENDER-REWRITING.md

 From: "DIUN" <diun@relay.example.com>   -> From: "Diun [Server A]" <relay@example.com>
 ```

-Unknown envelope senders are rejected before rewriting.
-The catch-all canonical
+With `MAIL_SENDER_ALLOWLIST=on`, unknown envelope senders are rejected before
-map is not an open “accept anything” rule, whatever it looks like.
+rewriting; the catch-all canonical map is not an open “accept anything” rule,
+whatever it looks like.
+With the default `MAIL_SENDER_ALLOWLIST=off`, the relay
+instead accepts any envelope sender from an already-authorized client and lets
+the catch-all collapse it to the mailbox — who may connect is still gated by
+`MAIL_INBOUND_AUTH`/`MAIL_TRUSTED_NETWORKS`, so this is not an open relay.

 ## How this relates to Postfix `canonical_maps`